- The Washington Times - Friday, October 3, 2025

 Advertisement

-That’s up from a low of 44% in Gallup’s 2016 poll on nuclear energy.
+That was up from a low of 44% in Gallup’s 2016 poll on nuclear energy.

 “I spend a lot of time engaging communities in which we operate.
 And there’s a generational shift,” Mr. Sell said.
 “There are no emissions.
 It’s on 24/7, it’s a small plant in an industrial area.
 It produces lots of power.
 All the waste is controlled.
 What’s not to like about it?
-That’s what the new generation is saying and it’s reflected in public opinion.”
+That’s what the new generation is saying, and it’s reflected in public opinion.”

 Advertisement